Bayesianize Fuzziness in the Statistical Analysis of Fuzzy Data: Conclusions

 An additional contribution of this paper pertains to the ongoing debate on the simulation of fuzzy numbers.
 While traditional methods have predominantly relied on deterministic or arithmetic approaches for generating fuzzy numbers (see \cite{grzegorzewski_amcs2020,pgmr2022,PGMR2024AMS} for a detailed discussion), our approach adopts a probabilistic framework grounded in Bayesian methods.
-This integration embeds the simulation process within a broader inferential paradigm, offering a unified statistical representation that seamlessly handles both data simulation and analysis.
+This integration embeds the simulation process within a broader inferential paradigm, offering a unified statistical representation that seamlessly handles data simulation and analysis.
 In particular, our method aligns naturally with the parametric regression framework, enhancing its applicability in modeling and inference.
+Other epistemic sampling processes considered previously in the literature \cite{Grzegorzewski2022,grzegorzewski_amcs2020,Colubi2002,Lubiano2017} are usually more straightforward in their nature, albeit without the significant ``Bayes flavor'' existing in the proposed approach \eqref{eq1}--\eqref{eq3}.

+By and large, this work emphasizes that, as in other areas of mathematical and statistical modeling, a solid foundation for the proposed constructions remains essential.
+In particular, we think that any data analysis with fuzzy numbers need to be properly formulated within a probabilistic framework, which ensures that the methodology developed for analyzing imprecise data based on random fuzzy numbers is statistically well-justified.
+While many of the solutions available in the literature on fuzzy data analysis are largely heuristic, the approaches proposed in this work are firmly grounded in the methodology of standard statistical inference.
+Special attention is given to the beta-type fuzzy numbers considered here, which, in our opinion, deserve particular emphasis due to their ease of use, interpretation, generation, understanding, and visualization, as well as their convenience for Bayesian analysis considering that most of the existing literature restricts itself to trapezoidal fuzzy numbers.